 Intent, Implementation, Impact

 At Grangetown Primary School we believe that children are naturally inquisitive and we encourage this through our science curriculum.
 We intend to equip children with a high-quality science education, through the disciplines of biology, chemistry and physics to provide the foundation for understanding the world.
 The children will be taught aspects of knowledge, methods, processes and uses of science.
 Scientific knowledge will underpin lessons to ensure children develop a secure understanding of the concepts taught.
 Through enquiry and investigations, children will explore the conceptual understanding and develop a sense of excitement about natural phenomena.
 Lessons will inspire the children’s interest and spark curious minds which develop a lifelong love of learning of science at GPS and beyond.
 Our curriculum will equip the children to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 At Grangetown we have an enquiry based approach which allows children to be active learners.
 We ensure the curriculum is relevant, purposeful and matched to the learners’ needs and abilities.
 For each year group, we have identified the knowledge and skills we want the children to have as well as the relevant vocabulary.
 Content has been arranged in a carefully sequenced way, to ensure that what is taught builds upon prior learning.
 Children’s learning of a curriculum area is extended through carefully planned visits and visitors as well as themed days.
-Science work is recorded in the children’s science books but links can also be found in English books, sketch books and in ICT.
+Science work is recorded in the children’s science books and through pupil voice on Seesaw but links can also be found in English books, sketch books and in ICT.